workarea-commerce/marketplace-partners/README.md

 The last line of the script run instructs you how to log into `/admin` for the first time.
 Be sure to change your password after this.

+### Getting Started

+After creating the Workarea Droplet, SSH into your newly-created droplet and follow the on-screen instructions to set your domain name, AWS S3 settings, and CDN domain.
+Most of these are optional, but are provided here to get you started on the right foot.
+After database seeding completes, you can browse your new store at the configured host or your droplet's IP.
+Log in with email **user@workarea.com** and the generated password that you see after seeds complete.

+If you provide a hostname in the setup process, `certbot --nginx` will run automatically and set up your site with a real SSL certificate provided by LetsEncrypt.
+Otherwise (such as for demo or evaluation purposes), a self-signed certificate will be generated.
+Since the application runs in production mode, some kind of SSL cert is necessary in order for the application to function properly.

 ## Development

 The `marketplace-image.json` file is validated and built upon every